remy/rmurphey/public/blog/notes-on-setting-up-js-project-2016-webpack.md

 webpack: bundle is now VALID.
 ```

 I opened the URL from the output (http://localhost:8080/webpack-dev-server/), which presented me with a simple UI provided by the Webpack server.
 I clicked on the number-guessing link, and when the page loaded, I saw my message in the console.
-However, the URL was still http://localhost:8080/webpack-dev-server/ -- I wanted to be able to access my test page directly.
+However, the URL was still http://localhost:8080/webpack-dev-server/, and my actual HTML wasn't being loaded.

-I tried navigating to http://localhost:8080/number-guessing/, and while it loaded, there was now an error in the console: the page was trying to access http://localhost:8080/number-guessing/number-guessing.js, and was getting a 404 in response.
+I wanted to be able to access my test page directly, so I tried navigating to http://localhost:8080/number-guessing/.
+It loaded, but there was now an error in the console: the page was trying to access http://localhost:8080/number-guessing/number-guessing.js, and was getting a 404 in response.
 It seemed that if I wanted to be able to access my test page directly, I was going to need to change the reference to my script in the HTML.

 Looking back at the output from when I started the Webpack server, I saw `webpack result is served from /` -- this means that my "built" JavaScript was served from the server root.
 I tried loading http://localhost:8080/number-guessing.js and, indeed, it worked.
 I changed the script tag in my HTML to reflect the actual location of my built JavaScript bundle, one level up from the HTML file: